 Should you require service on any BeachTek product, please complete the Return Authorization Request.
 Shortly thereafter, you will be sent an RMA form with a unique RMA number to be included with your returned device.
 Products covered under the two year warranty will be replaced or repaired free of charge.
 For non warranty items a flat rate will apply depending upon the product.

 Yes!
-In addition to our world wide dealer network, we now have an Online Store where you can purchase any of our products.
-We also occasionally have reconditioned products in our warehouse that you can purchase from us at very attractive prices.
+In addition to our world wide dealer network, you can contact us directly where you can purchase any of our products.
+We also occasionally have reconditioned products that you can purchase from us at very attractive prices.
 These items are fully refurbished and come with the same two year warranty as our new products.
 Please contact us if you are interested in any of these items.

-Yes, all of the adapters mount securely to the underside of the camcorder and also have a threaded insert on the bottom to mount to any standard tripod.
+Yes, all of our bottom mounted adapters mount securely to the underside of the camera and also have a threaded insert on the bottom to mount to any standard tripod.

 Downloads – Manuals